tiagolr/snapshooter/README.md

 Snapshots plugin for cockos Reaper DAW

 Snapshooter allows to create param snapshots and recall them or write them to the playlist creating patch morphs.
-Different from SWS snapshots, only the diffing of params is written to the playlist wich allows to create complex patch morphs.
+Different from SWS snapshots, only the diffing of params on snapshot and current view is written to the playlist.

 #### Instalation
 ```